Divorce Obsessive Compulsive Personality Disorder in Arizona

 Divorce is a complicated and emotional process.
 The process and issues become more complicated when your spouse has a mental health disorder.
 We want to address a divorce obsessive personality disorder in Arizona and the possible effects such a disorder may have upon your divorce in Arizona.

 The disorder consists of both obsessions and compulsions.
-Obsessions are consistent thoughts, urges, or ideas that are dominant in nature.
+Obsessions are consistent thoughts, urges, or ideas that are dominant.
 Compulsions are repetitive thoughts or actions that a person does in response to an obsession.
 There is a close correlation between people who suffer from Obsessive Compulsive Disorder and other Anxiety disorders.

 Some of the common symptoms of someone suffering from an Obsessive Compulsive Disorder including excessive cleaning, a focus on everything being symmetrical (such as straightening of pictures), and constant counting, or bad thoughts.

-The extent of the disorder can vary as well from a person who understands their obsessions and compulsions are not grounded in reality to those that actually believe something very bad will occur to them if them do not religiously give into their obsessions and compulsions.
+The extent of the disorder can vary as well from a person who understands their obsessions and compulsions are not grounded in reality to those that believe something terrible will occur to them if they do not religiously give into their obsessions and compulsions.

 This information can come from a review of the spouse’s medical and mental health records, as well as from an interview of your spouse and his or her mental health provider.
 An independent medical examination may also need to be completed if the children are in danger of harm or neglect because of the obsessive and compulsive behaviors.

 Sometimes these behaviors, particularly if accompanied by an anxiety disorder, can lead to substance abuse or other dangerous behaviors as a method of escaping the effects of the mental health issue on the person’s feeling of a lack of well being.